Taking to the water is a wonderful way to see Alaska's incredible coastline © Bala Sivakumar / Getty Images

 For an overview of Alaska

-The standard Inside Passage cruise between Vancouver or Seattle and Seward or Whittier is an excellent choice, boasting beautiful scenery and the chance to experience a route taken by steamships of the late 1800s.
-You’ll get a snapshot of the Tongass National Forest, glaciers and the occasional whale or bear, but not up close unless you’re on a specific shore excursion.
-Holland America, Cunard and Viking all have cruises that fit this itinerary.
+The Inside Passage cruise between Vancouver or Seattle and Seward or Whittier is the best way to enjoy a broad view of Alaska.
+These itineraries offer beautiful scenery and the chance to experience a route taken by steamships in the late 1800s.
+You’ll get a snapshot of the Tongass National Forest, Glacier Bay National Park and the occasional whale or bear, but not up close unless you’re on a specific shore excursion.

 Taking a deep dive into Alaska’s coastal regions

-Book a small ship cruise between Sitka, Ketchikan, and Juneau for a week or longer in the nooks and crannies of southeast Alaska.
+Book a small-ship cruise between Sitka, Ketchikan and Juneau for a week or longer in the small fjords and secluded bays of southeast Alaska.
 You’ll hike where there are no trails, paddle without another human in sight, and get to know the traditional lands of Alaska’s Coastal Native tribes.
-We like Alaskan Dream Cruises, UnCruise Adventures and Lindblad Expeditions for smaller, more sustainable cruises.
+We like Alaskan Dream Cruises, UnCruise Adventures and Lindblad Expeditions’s smaller ships.
+Note that these itineraries generally do not include add-on land tour options.

-You can’t skip Ketchikan, Juneau or Skagway on an itinerary.
+You can’t skip Ketchikan, Juneau or Skagway when getting to know Alaska.
 Juneau is the state capital and a former mining community.
+No trip to the city is complete without a visit to the Mendenhall Glacier.
 Ketchikan once was a major player in the timber industry and has a sordid past steeped in bootlegging and brothels.
 Skagway was a jumping-off point for the Klondike Gold Rush beyond Chilkoot Pass and has an old railroad to prove it.
 All three cities are often on large ship itineraries.

 Explore Alaska’s most remote coastal areas

-Consider a luxury midsize (or smaller) cruise to places like Dutch Harbor in the Aleutian Islands or to the northwestern city of Nome.
+Consider a luxury midsize (or smaller) cruise to places like Dutch Harbor in the Aleutian Islands or the northwestern city of Nome, and explore part of the Northwest Passage.
 Both combine a look at the rugged, raw coastlines with time spent on shore in towns with few frills.
-Weather can often be cold, rainy and windy, but if you want a unique adventure in Alaska, check out the itineraries from Hurtigruten.
+Weather can often be cold, rainy and windy, but if you want an exciting adventure in Alaska, check out the itineraries from Hurtigruten or National Geographic.

 When should I go?

-Depending on the cruise line, sailings begin in late April and continue through to early October.
-The most dependable weather typically appears in July and August, but that's also the most popular (and expensive) time; pick a trip earlier or later in the season for cheaper passage and shore excursions.
+Depending on the cruise line, the Alaska cruise season begins in late April and continues through early October.
+The best time to cruise Alaska depends on what you want to experience.
+The warmest and most dependable weather typically appears in July and August, but that's also the most popular (and expensive) time; pick a trip earlier or later in the season for cheaper passage and shore excursions.

 For spring and fall passengers, know that temperatures will be cooler than you might expect and variable types of precipitation, including snow showers, aren't unusual.
-In the summer, it's still cool on deck and near glaciers, so don't expect a lot of outdoor pool time or sunbathing on board.
+In the summer, it's surprisingly cool on deck and near glaciers, so don't expect a lot of outdoor pool time or sunbathing on board.
+This is especially true if you choose an itinerary that ventures farther north.
+Remember that cool temperatures and rainy weather can happen any time of year.
+If your Alaska plans include visiting Denali, note that the park doesn’t open until mid-May or later, depending on snow melt.

-If spotting wildlife is a priority, consider cruising during the salmon runs, when bears are most active and can be spotted from the decks of the ship.
+If spotting wildlife is a priority, consider cruising during the salmon runs from May to September, when bears are most active and can be spotted from the decks of the ship.
+Late May and early June are best for wildlife watching ashore, with opportunities to see mothers with calves or cubs.
+Late June to early July is prime bear season.
 Humpback whales often follow schools of herring and other small fish during the summer and can be seen anytime between May and September before they migrate to Hawaii or Mexico.

 How do I know my cruise line is operating sustainably?

-While all travel has environmental and cultural impacts, cruising leaves its mark to varying degrees on Alaska's fragile ecosystems.
+While all travel has environmental and cultural impacts, cruising leaves its mark on Alaska's fragile ecosystems to varying degrees.
 The average large cruise ship can have a carbon footprint greater than 12,000 cars and produce up to a ton of trash each day.
 While there can be a positive economic impact on ports of call, a small community visited by 15,000 people per day during sailing season can intrinsically change.

 What kinds of activities can we experience?

 Onshore activities differ depending on the size and style of the cruise.
 Traditional excursions are created to fit a specific number of people, all of whom come from the ships and are expected to be in port for a specific time.
-They provide an overview of Alaska's history, culture, recreation and industry, and don't offer much of a personal touch.
+They provide an overview of Alaska's history, culture, recreation and industry, and don't offer much of a personal touch but can serve as a good introduction.

 Smaller boutique cruises strive to immerse their guests in the wild Alaska they've researched and desire to experience.
 Trips to shore rarely involve large port cities except for embarking and disembarking – instead, they drop kayaks in the water from the ship or use a rubber skiff to reach a deserted shoreline for a hike.
 The communities they visit are usually smaller, like Petersburg, Wrangell or Haines.

-• Glacier & Wildlife Tours: Cruise for a few hours aboard a smaller vessel to witness whales, otters, seals and icy glaciers.
+Glacier & wildlife tours: Cruise for a few hours aboard a smaller vessel for whale-watching and spotting otters, bald eagles, seals and calving glaciers.
+Go fishing for salmon.

 Need-to-know before you go